openbmc/docs/designs/phosphor-audit.md

 Options can be updated via D-Bus properties.
 The audit service listens changes on configuration file and emit 'PropertiesChanged' signal with changed details.

-* The whitelisting and blacklisting
+* The allowlisting and blocklisting

  > Possible list of requests which have to be filtered and processed.
- > 'Whitelist' filters possible requests which can be processed.
+ > 'Allowlist' filters possible requests which can be processed.
- > 'Blacklist' blocks only exact requests.
+ > 'Blocklist' blocks only exact requests.

 * Enable/disable the event processing for directed services, where the directed service is any suitable services which can use audit service.